menaruben/RSA-Cryptosystem/README.md

 ...where M is the ascii value of our character we sent as a message, C is the new value our encrypted message holds, d is the private exponent and N is the product of the prime numbers.

 ## Benchmarking:
-I have written a little PowerShell script that counts the amount of time it needs to execute the code and formats the results in a list.
-The output should look like this:
 ```
 Language Milliseconds
 -------- ------------